 - 20 g katsuobushi

-- 「PREP」Wipe the powder* off the kombu with a dry cloth and soak in water for 20 minutes.
+- 「PREP」Put the kombu and water in a pot and soak for 30 minutes.

 Did you make this recipe?